archipel-network/archipel-core/doc/ud3tn_aap.md

 ### Connection establishment

-For establishing a connection to µPCN (the server), the application (the client) opens a new TCP connection to the AAP port configured in µPCN. µPCN responds to the newly opened connection with a *WELCOME* message.
+For establishing a connection to µD3TN (the server), the application (the client) opens a new TCP connection to the AAP port configured in µD3TN. µD3TN responds to the newly opened connection with a *WELCOME* message.

 ### EID registration

 The application can only send and receive bundles if it registers itself under an endpoint identifier (EID).
-The full EID is composed of two parts: the µPCN EID prefix and the application-defined second part of the EID.
+The full EID is composed of two parts: the µD3TN EID prefix and the application-defined second part of the EID.
-The first part is communicated by µPCN in the *WELCOME* message at the start of the connection.
+The first part is communicated by µD3TN in the *WELCOME* message at the start of the connection.
 The second part needs to be registered by the application.
 Only one EID can be registered per TCP connection.
-For registering an EID, a *REGISTER* message is sent by the application to µPCN. µPCN responds with either a positive (*ACK*) or a negative (*NACK*) acknowledgment.
-If the EID has not been registered by another client currently connected and µPCN can allocate the necessary resources, registration will succeed.
+For registering an EID, a *REGISTER* message is sent by the application to µD3TN. µD3TN responds with either a positive (*ACK*) or a negative (*NACK*) acknowledgment.
+If the EID has not been registered by another client currently connected and µD3TN can allocate the necessary resources, registration will succeed.

 Re-registration and termination of registrations is possible.
 If a second *REGISTER* message is sent during an ongoing connection, the existing registration is replaced by the new one, if successful.
 A registration is deleted by either terminating the TCP connection or by sending a *REGISTER* message with an empty (zero-length) EID.
 Then, no bundles can be sent or received.

 ### Bundle transmission

-If EID registration has been performed successfully, bundles can be transmitted via the connection. µPCN handles bundle creation, thus, the client only needs to transmit the destination EID as well as the payload data via a *SENDBUNDLE* message.
+If EID registration has been performed successfully, bundles can be transmitted via the connection. µD3TN handles bundle creation, thus, the client only needs to transmit the destination EID as well as the payload data via a *SENDBUNDLE* message.
-If µPCN could create and queue the bundle for transmission, it sends a *SENDCONFIRM* message back to the client, containing the bundle identifier.
+If µD3TN could create and queue the bundle for transmission, it sends a *SENDCONFIRM* message back to the client, containing the bundle identifier.
 If the bundle creation failed or no EID registration was performed beforehand, a *NACK* message is sent back to the client.

 ### Bundle reception

-If EID registration has been performed successfully and a bundle destined to the client application is received by µPCN, it will issue a *RECVBUNDLE* message to the client.
+If EID registration has been performed successfully and a bundle destined to the client application is received by µD3TN, it will issue a *RECVBUNDLE* message to the client.
 This message contains the source EID and the payload data of the received bundle.

 ### Bundle cancellation

-While a bundle is queued for transmission inside µPCN, the planned transmission(s) can be cancelled by the client.
-For that purpose, a *CANCELBUNDLE* message can be sent to µPCN. µPCN will respond with either an *ACK* or a *NACK* message, depending on whether the bundle could be cancelled successfully.
-Upon cancellation, the bundle is dropped completely by µPCN.
+While a bundle is queued for transmission inside µD3TN, the planned transmission(s) can be cancelled by the client.
+For that purpose, a *CANCELBUNDLE* message can be sent to µD3TN. µD3TN will respond with either an *ACK* or a *NACK* message, depending on whether the bundle could be cancelled successfully.
+Upon cancellation, the bundle is dropped completely by µD3TN.

 ### Connection check

 For long-lasting connections, it has to be ensured that the operating system does not assume the connection to be dead and closes it automatically.
-For that purpose, the client or µPCN can (e.g. periodically) send a *PING* message which is answered by the receiving side with an *ACK* message.
+For that purpose, the client or µD3TN can (e.g. periodically) send a *PING* message which is answered by the receiving side with an *ACK* message.